jwp/git-select/README.md

 or permanently when `GIT_SELECT_CACHE` environment variable is set to an empty string or a directory path.
 When set to an empty string, the `~/.git-select-cache` path is used.

-Directory structure is maintained by default; any leading paths to a particular repository sub-directory will be maintained.
+Directory structure is maintained by default; any leading directories to a particular repository path will be maintained.
 Optionally, the selected resource may be remapped by extending the path with `/./local-path`.
 Where `local-path` is the desired filesystem destination.

 ### Defects